 What does this mean for developers?

-Quite the number of apps are still not available on AppGallery, mainly because most applications developed for Android use some sort of Google service.
+Quite a number of apps are still not available on AppGallery, mainly because most applications developed for Android use some sort of Google service.
 Whether it is Maps, Firebase push notification system, Firebase Analytics, or Crashlytics.

 This means that anyone who wants to upload their app on AppGallery won’t be able to do so until they replace all Google services with the right Huawei alternative.